filip137/nonlinear-drn-paper/README.md

 ## Clone and install

 Use Python 3.12 to reproduce the paper's reference numerical results.
-Python 3.13 is also supported but may produce small numerical differences.

 First, clone the repository and create a local virtual environment: